Dewiidar/CSSVariables/README.md

 npm install
 ```

-then write gulp in the terminal / command line to run the live server
+Write gulp in the terminal / command line to run the live server.

 ## Authors